kugelblitz2/vega/readme.md

 # Vega
-A neofetch replacement written in C
+A fetch program written in C